jurmann/django-react-postgres-docker-heroku/README.md

    4) Set your envionment variables for your production environment by running:
     ```heroku config:set PRODUCTION_HOST=<your app name>.herokuapp.com SECRET_KEY=<your secret key> DJANGO_SETTINGS_MODULE=backend.settings.prod```
     - Additional info on the SECRET_KEY can be found [here](https://docs.djangoproject.com/en/2.2/ref/settings/#std:setting-SECRET_KEY)
-   5) Run `heroku stack:set container` so Heroku knows this is a containerized application
+   5) Run: `heroku stack:set container` so Heroku knows this is a containerized application
+   6) Run: `heroku addons:create heroku-postgresql:hobby-dev` which creates the postgres add-on for Heroku
-   6) Deploy your app by running: `git push heroku master`
+   7) Deploy your app by running: `git push heroku master`
-   7) Go to `<your app name>.herokuapp.com` to see the published website.
+   8) Go to `<your app name>.herokuapp.com` to see the published website.

 # Additional Resources
 ## Official Documentation